 About Troy University BEST

-Formed in 2018, the Troy Univesity BEST Robotics hub was formed under Best Robotics Inc. to serve students in southeast Alabama.
+Formed in 2018, the Troy University BEST Robotics hub was formed under Best Robotics Inc. to serve students in southeast Alabama.
 Our hub is sponsored wholly by local area businesses and benefactors to provide a free of charge event to our local students.
-The hub planning committee is comprised of dedicated hard working volunteers who want to be a part of this building our students into a great future workforce for our southeat Alabama businesses.
+The hub planning committee is comprised of dedicated hard working volunteers who want to be a part of building our students into a great future workforce for our southeast Alabama businesses.